Search Sue's Blog

 Ostia might be less spectacular than Pompeii or Herculaneum because it died a gradual rather than a sudden death, but it gives visitors a much more complete picture of life in a Roman town.
 Streets, forum, capitol, theatre, bathhouses (many still with their original stunning mosaics), temples, market, shops, offices, workshops, warehouses, grain stores and private residences - they are all here, and all remarkably well-preserved.

 Ostia was home to all social classes.
 The wealthy enjoyed the sumptuous comforts of spacious detached houses (domūs), whilst the working-class people lived in the three- or four-storey apartment blocks (insulae) which varied considerably in their levels of comfort and decoration.
-One of the smarter ones is the House of Diana, which boats a private bath-house and a central courtyard.
+One of the smarter ones is the House of Diana, which boasts a private bath-house and a central courtyard.

 The bar on the ground floor still houses the marble counter where the customers bought drinks and hot food.